JFK, the Beatles & an Appendectomy

 Before long more nurses arrived to join them, at which point it became obvious they were genuinely upset about something.
 When one walked over to check on me, I asked her what was going on.
 “It’s the President” she whispered solemnly, before elaborating helpfully “You know, the President.
 Of America.
 He’s been killed.
 Shot dead.”

 Ah, that President.
 John F. Kennedy, the 35th President of the United States, to be precise.
-Two years earlier in January 1961 at age 10 I’d watched the fuzzy black & white TV coverage of the Kennedy inauguration.
+The first TV president.
+Two years earlier in January 1961 at age 10 I’d watched the fuzzy black & white television coverage of the Kennedy inauguration.
 So, while not especially politically savvy, I had a vague idea of the magnitude of what had happened.
 I somehow knew it was a big deal, even for us in Britain.
 But at age 13 I wasn’t exactly overwhelmed with sadness like the adults in the room appeared to be.
 And, of course, unlike today, we weren’t bombarded with hysterical social media coverage and 24/7 TV rolling news.
 Besides, apart from the throbbing pain in my side which was slowly growing worse as the anesthetic wore off, I had other things on my mind.
 Visiting time was approaching and my parents had promised to bring something a little special.

 Today, visitors can enter hospitals to see their loved ones seemingly at will, and quite rightly so.
 But back then visiting was strictly regulated to an hour or so in the early evening, after which the friends and relatives were unceremoniously ushered out by a severe matron, like a scene from a Carry On film featuring Hattie Jacques.